tin6150/psg/reStructuredText_markup.rst

 ---------------------------------------

 ::

-        indent after :: to start a pre-formatted text block another line
+        blank line and indent after :: to start a pre-formatted mono-space text block another line

 back to normal text here